Top News JPMA Media Forum" Held Action Plan for Combating Drug Resistance (AMR) 2023-2027 - Key Points and Future Responses

 Dr. Hiroshi Yotsuyanagi, Professor, Research Center for Advanced Medical Science, Institute of Medical Science, University of Tokyo

-In this lecture, among the six areas set in the Action Plan, he explained from a broad perspective the prevention and control of infection and the appropriate use of antimicrobial agents, which are particularly relevant to healthcare workers.
-In terms of prevention and control, the microflora[1] is shared not only by humans but also by animals and the environment, and in particular, resistant bacteria generated in livestock are introduced into the human body through meat, eggs, dairy products, etc. Therefore, the need for one-health measures that include not only humans but also animals including livestock and the environment was introduced.
-The need for a "one-health" approach to preventing bacteria from entering the human body through meat, eggs, and dairy products was introduced.
+In this lecture, among the six goals set in the Action Plan, he explained from a broad perspective the prevention and control of infections and the appropriate use of antimicrobial agents, which are particularly relevant to healthcare professionals.
+In terms of prevention and control, the microflora[1] is shared not only by humans but also by animals and the environment, and in particular, resistant bacteria generated in livestock are introduced into the human body through meat, eggs, dairy products, etc. Therefore, he introduced the need for one-health measures that include not only humans but also animals including livestock and the environment.
+The need for a "one-health" approach to preventing bacteria from being introduced into the human body through meat, eggs, and dairy products was introduced.
 It is understood that the balance of the bacterial flora*1 is easily disrupted by the administration of antimicrobial agents, and that it takes time to return to normal ( Figure 3 ).

 Fig. 3 Changes in intestinal microbiota after one-week treatment with broad-spectrum antimicrobial agents

-From the viewpoint of proper use of antimicrobial agents, the importance of proper use of antimicrobial agents is not yet fully understood, and the "Guide to Proper Use of Antimicrobial Agents" has a flowchart that can be used in the front line of medical treatment to make decisions on the use of antimicrobial agents in a short time and to explain to patients and their families (Fig. 4).
-The flowchart can be used to quickly make decisions on the use of antimicrobials in front-line medical care and to explain them to patients and their families .
+From the viewpoint of proper use of antimicrobial agents, the importance of proper use of antimicrobial agents is still not fully understood, and the "Guide to Proper Use of Antimicrobial Agents" has a flowchart that can be used in the front line of medical treatment to make decisions on the use of antimicrobial agents in a short time and to explain to patients and their families (Fig. 4). ( Fig. 4 ).
 He also mentioned that new antimicrobial agents will definitely be needed because resistance to antimicrobial agents occurs at a certain frequency even if proper use continues, and that financial support is needed in the field of antimicrobial agents that do not fit into the usual business model, and that each country should cooperate and share the burden of supporting incentives necessary for development as a global issue.
 The importance of "share" was also mentioned.

 Fig. 4 Guide to proper use of antimicrobial agents